TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 `Number` Returns a string containing the character at the specified index or the empty string if the index is out of bounds.
 Negative indices are allowed.
 `Array`  Returns a string containing the characters at the specified indizes.
 Assumes that all elements of the array are convertible to `Number`.
 Indizes that are out of bounds are ignored, but negative indices are allowed.

+If an index value is of type `Number`, it is rounded towards the closest integer towards `0`, that is, the value `1.7` is rounded down to `1`, while the value `-2.3` is rounded up to `-2`.
 String subscripts are very powerful because they allow multiple subscript index values and even negative indices.
 Here are some examples for using string subscripts.

     "This is a test."[0]  // "T"
     "This is a test."[1]  // "h"

 Multiple indices, or array indices, can be used to extract substrings.
 Range expressions are a shorter way of extracting substrings.

-    "This is a test,"[0, 1, 2, 3] // "This"
+    "This is a test."[0, 1, 2, 3] // "This"
     "This is a test."[0..3]       // "This"
     "This is a test."[5..6]       // "is"

 You can even use multiple range expressions in a subscript, and you can combine range expressions and single indices, too.

     "This is a test."[0..3, 5..6]    // "Thisis"
     "This is a test."[0..3, 5..6, 8] // "Thisisa"

 Negative indices can be used to extract a string suffix.
 Note that the index value `-1` accesses the last character of the array, the value `-2` accesses the last but one character, and so on.
 Assuming that the string that is being subscripted has a length of `7`, then the value `-7` accesses the string's first character.

     "This is a test."[-1]     // "."
     "This is a test."[-5..-2] // "test"

 You can even reverse strings using subscripts and ranges.